Insolvency & Bankruptcy

 Statutory Demands

 When an individual or business owes a significant amount of debt to their creditors, a statutory demand may be issued to formally insist that the debts be paid.
-This is a significant legal step that should not be taken lightly, as failing to respond to a statutory demand can result in legal action.
+Statutory demands represent a significant legal step that should not be taken lightly.
+Failing to respond to a statutory demand can result in legal action and result in serious consequences for both creditors and debtors.

-At Clough & Willis, our solicitors have specialist expertise in this area of the law, and can provide you with support whether you are issuing a statutory demand or receiving it.
-We can advise you throughout the entire process, helping you to understand what actions to take and how to resolve the matter efficiently.
+At Clough & Willis, our solicitors have specialist expertise in this area of the law, and can provide you with support, whether you are issuing a statutory demand or have received one.
+We can advise you throughout the entire process, help you to understand what actions to take and discuss how you can resolve the matter efficiently.

-To discuss the statutory demand process in a free, no-obligation chat with our lawyers - based in Bolton and Bury - call us on 0800 083 0815, or fill out an online enquiry form and we will get back to you at a more convenient time.
+To discuss the statutory demand process in a free, no-obligation chat with our lawyers in Bolton and Bury, call us on 0800 083 0815.
+Alternatively, fill out our online enquiry form and we will get back to you at a convenient time for you.

 How we can help

-At Clough & Willis, our expert statutory demand solicitors can advise you on everything you will need to consider when serving or receiving a statutory demand, tailoring our guidance to your specific needs and financial situation.
+At Clough & Willis, our expert statutory demand solicitors can advise you on everything you will need to consider when serving or receiving a statutory demand.
+We tailor our guidance to your specific needs and financial situation.

 If you are a creditor issuing a statutory demand, we can provide advice on the following:

-• Outlining the statutory demand process, including advice on statutory demand thresholds and timescales
+• The statutory demand process, including guidance on statutory demand thresholds and timescales

-• Assisting with drafting a statutory demand to ensure the communication is clear and precise
+• Drafting a statutory demand with communication that is clear and precise

-• Discussing further legal options if the statutory demand is ignored, or the debt cannot be repaid
+• Further legal options if the statutory demand is ignored, or the debt cannot be repaid - including a bankruptcy petition or winding-up petition

 If you are a debtor receiving a statutory demand, we can advise on the following:

-• Presenting your options on how to respond to the statutory demand, whether this be by repaying the amount in full, agreeing a series of paid instalments or negotiating generally
+• How to respond to the statutory demand - whether this means repaying the amount in full, a series of paid instalments or negotiating for a partial payment

 • Disputing a statutory demand when there are legal grounds to do so